vaadin/charts/addon/README.txt

 Installation
 ============
 Vaadin Charts is a standard Vaadin Add-on package.
-To use it, drag the jar file in this package (and required dependencies) to your project or use the following Maven module:
+To use it, add the vaadin-charts-${project.version}.jar file in this package (and required dependencies) to your projects classpath or use the following Maven module:

 <dependency>
 	<groupId>com.vaadin.addon</groupId>